colins-uky/MiniRover/README.md

 # Minibot

 Minibot is a ROS2 package that uses the ROS2 NAV2 stack and slam_toolbox to perform Simultaneous Localization and Mapping.
-This package was created in coordination by members of the Kentucky Organization of Robotics and Automation (KORA).
+This package was created by me in coordination with members of the Kentucky Organization of Robotics and Automation (KORA) competitive robotics club at the University of Kentucky.

 ## Contents